 Java cheatsheet

 Materialize is wire-compatible with PostgreSQL, which means that Java applications can use common PostgreSQL clients to interact with Materialize.
-In this guide, we’ll use the PostgreSQL JDBC Driver to connect to Materialize and issue SQL commands.
+This guide uses the PostgreSQL JDBC Driver to connect to Materialize and issue SQL commands.

 Connect